wbthomason/packer.nvim/README.md

   -- The setup key implies opt = true setup = string or function,  -- Specifies code to run before this plugin is loaded.
-  -- The following keys all imply lazy-loading and imply opt = true cmd = string or list,        -- Specifies commands which load this plugin. ft = string or list,         -- Specifies filetypes which load this plugin. keys = string or list,       -- Specifies maps which load this plugin.
+  -- The following keys all imply lazy-loading and imply opt = true cmd = string or list,        -- Specifies commands which load this plugin.
+Can have patterns. ft = string or list,         -- Specifies filetypes which load this plugin. keys = string or list,       -- Specifies maps which load this plugin.
 See "Keybindings". event = string or list,      -- Specifies autocommand events which load this plugin.